Does this test have other names?

 You may also have an abdominal ultrasound, CT scan, or MRI, or a special MRI called

-to look for gallstones or other abnormalities that sometimes occur with acute pancreatitis.
+for gallstones or other abnormalities that sometimes occur with acute pancreatitis.

 What do my test results mean?